AmaliaPadureanu/MadisonIsland_Automation/README.md

 ## Reporting

 The reporting is implemented with the ```ExtentReports library```.
-After every successful run, an html file is generated in the target/extent-reports folder.
+After every successful run, an html file is generated in the ```target/extent-reports``` folder and is named with a combination of extentReport + current time in milliseconds in order to avoid overriding.

 The ```ExtentTestListener``` implements the ```ITestListener``` interface and has a role in attaching additional information to the test report through the following overriden methods:

 + ```onStart```: adds the browser information to the test report